okotinek1313/pix-frontend/README.md

 ---

-*Created as a personal project by a young developer learning modern web technologies.*
+*Created as a personal project by a young developer.*